truskills/edx-platform/docs/en_us/platform_api/source/enrollment/enrollment.rst

 .. module:: enrollment

-This page contains information on using the Enrollment API to:
+This page contains information on using the Platform Enrollment API to:

 * :ref:`Get the user's enrollment status in a course <Get the Users Enrollment Status in a Course>`
 * :ref:`Get enrollment details for a course<Get Enrollment Details for a Course>`